CrithinkSolutions/CriThink/README.md

 ### Service endpoints
 * environment: returns the name of which environment is running
 * redis-health: attempt a connection to the Redis cache
-* sqlserver-health: attemp a connection to the SQL Server database instance
+* postgresql: attemp a connection to the PostgreSQL database instance

 ### AWS Setup